 History

-Church of St. Llywel in Llanllowell probably dates back to the 13th century.
-In the 15th century it was slightly rebuilt in the late Gothic style (English Parpendicular Gothic).
-In the years 1871 – 1872 it underwent a Victorian renovation carried out under the supervision of John Pritchard.
+Church of St. Llywel in Llanllowell was probably built in the late 12th or 13th century, a period of increased building activity following the introduction of Anglo-Norman administration and parish divisions.
+In the 15th century it was slightly rebuilt in the English Perpendicular Gothic style.
+In 1871-1872 it underwent a Victorian renovation under the supervision of John Pritchard, an architect known for his work on many medieval churches in South Wales.

 Architecture